 Assets Valuation Method - All investments are carried at market value.
 For actuarial valuation purposes, a smoothed market approach is used.
-Under this approach assets are adjusted to reflect 25% of unrealized market appreciation or deprecation on investment assets annually.
+Under this approach assets are adjusted to reflect 25% of unrealized market appreciation or deprecation on investment assets annually, not to exceed a 12% corridor.

-Investment Return - The investment assumption rate for 2005 was 6.5%.
+Investment Return - The investment assumption rate for 2006 was 6.5%.